 Ray said the loss to Triton Central was one of the toughest for the team that year because both teams entered the game ranked in the state polls, and – most importantly – the game decided the conference championship.

 Ray and the Braves started the 2006 season auspiciously, using a stifling defense to overwhelm hapless fellow Johnson County school and conference foe Edinburgh, 76-0.
-The Braves scored touchdowns on interception and punt returns, and the offense was gifted short fields most of the game, enabling the offense to amass 300 total yard – 156 on the ground and 144 in the air.
+The Braves scored touchdowns on interception and punt returns, and the offense was gifted short fields most of the game, enabling the offense to amass 300 total yards – 156 on the ground and 144 in the air.
 Cave gained 90 yards on eight carries rushing, and Ray completed 12 of 16 passes, including four for touchdowns.
 Coach Gillin took out the starters in the second half when the rout became certain.

 Reality check time came the following week in the loss to Whiteland, which stopped the Indian Creek running game, limiting the Braves to just 70 yards on 47 carries, less than two yards per carry.
 The Warriors’ offense, meanwhile, ran rampant with the ball, amassing 337 yards on 45 carries – led by Elliott Dutra’s 178 yards on 23 carries and four touchdowns.
 Whiteland’s fifth touchdown also came on a run.